XII. Handling a Truck Accident Case

 B. Preservation of Evidence

 You should send a spoliation letter to the trucking company and its insurer listing all documents and physical evidence to be preserved and maintained after the accident.
-A sample spoliation letter is contained in the Appendix, XI-1.
+A sample spoliation letter is contained in the Appendix, XIV-1.
 The letter must state that the company keep all documents related to the unit and driver for the one-year period prior to the accident and outline the importance of these documents to your client’s cause of action.
 It is crucial in cases alleging a manufacturing defect that the rear guard, tow bar, or other allegedly defective parts are kept and maintained.

 C. The Complaint